 The Wake Forest Baptist Telestroke Network, part of our Comprehensive Stroke Center, is focused on reducing death and disability caused by strokes.
-The Network accomplishes this by partnering with your community hospital to ensure 24-hour access to our acute stroke experts via two-way live video and audio consultation and image sharing technology.
-Your team will have immediate access to the latest advancements in stroke care.
+The Network accomplishes this by partnering with community hospitals to ensure 24-hour access to our acute stroke experts via 2-way live video and audio consultation and image sharing technology.
+This allows physicians at community hospitals to have immediate access to the latest advancements in stroke care.

 Our stroke specialists, each of whom has completed an additional year of fellowship training in the care of stroke patients or is board certified in vascular neurology, make up the largest stroke team in the region.